-- (a) From 7 a.m. to 10 p.m., there shall be one direct care staff person to each 4 children or fraction thereof, present. - (b) From 10 p.m. to 7 a.m., there shall be one awake direct care staff person to each 6 children or fraction thereof, present. - (c) There shall be no less than 2 direct care staff on the premises at all times children are present. - (d) For purposes of determining the appropriate staff to children ratio, children shall include all children present in the facility. - (e) Staff to children ratios shall be maintained while children are participating in planned activities away from the facility. - (f) Staff to children ratios shall be maintained in any vehicle used to transport children. - (g) A facility may count a Certified Administrator, a Facility Manager, or a mental health rehabilitation specialist, as defined by the Department of Healthcare Services, toward the staff to children ratio, provided: - (1) Doing so does not prevent the individual from conducting the specific duties for which he or she is employed. - (2) Appropriate care and supervision is maintained. - (3) He or she has completed a criminal record review and a Child Abuse Center Index check in accordance with applicable law. - (h) In facilities required to have a signal system as specified in Sections 87088(d) through (d)(3), at least one staff person shall be responsible for responding to such system. - (i) If the children require special care and supervision because of age, behavior or other factors, the number of on-duty direct care staff shall be increased.
+- (d) (1) If a direct care staff has to follow a child beyond the premises of the facility or leave the facility with a child due to an emergency, resulting in the facility being temporarily out of compliance with the direct care staff to child ratio specified in this section, replacement staff shall arrive at the facility within 30 minutes from the point in time the facility became out of compliance with the staffing ratio contained in this section. - (2) Notwithstanding subdivision (e)(1), under no circumstance shall a child be left unsupervised at the facility. - (e) A facility may count its certified administrator, facility manager, or a mental health rehabilitation specialist, as defined by the Department of Healthcare Services, towards its staff to children ratio, provided: - Doing so does not prevent the individual from conducting the specific duties for which he or she is employed. - (2) Appropriate care and supervision is maintained. - (3) He or she has completed a criminal record review and a Child Abuse Center Index check in accordance with applicable law. - (f) In facilities required to have a signal system as specified in Sections 87088(d) through (d)(3), at least one staff person shall be responsible for responding to such system. - (g) If a child requires special care and supervision because of age, behavior or other factors, the number of on-duty direct care staff shall be increased.

-NOTE: Authority cited: Sections 1530 and 1530.8, Health and Safety Code Code and Section 123 of Assembly Bill 403 (Chapter 773, Statutes of 2015).
+NOTE: Authority cited: Sections 1530 and 1530.8, Health and Safety Code; and Section 123 of Assembly Bill 403 (Chapter 773, Statutes of 2015).
 Reference: Section 11465, Welfare and Institutions Code; and Sections 1501, 1530.8 and 1531, Health and Safety Code.